Epidural block - pregnancy

 The block or shot is given into an area over your lower back or spine.

-- You may lie on your side, or you may sit up.
+- You may be asked to lie on your side, or you may sit up.

 - Either way, you will be asked to pull your stomach inwards and hunch your back outwards.

-Your doctor will wash the area of your back and inject a little medicine to numb the spot where the epidural needle is placed:
+Your health care provider will wash the area of your back and inject a little medicine to numb the spot where the epidural needle is placed:

-- The doctor inserts a needle into your lower back.
+- The provider inserts a needle into your lower back.